 For instance, the pleasant bitterness of English Pale Ale—the British idea of perfect balance of malt and hops—is a beautiful complement to Extra Sharp Cheddar roasted potatoes.
 Roast wedges of potatoes with olive oil, rosemary and coarse salt; top with shredded Cheddar and serve with grape tomatoes.Get Beer & Cheese Pairing Tips Now »

-Cabot produces many cheeses that contain zero (0) grams of lactose, including Cheddar, Light Cheddar, Monterey Jack, Pepper Jack and Muenster.
+Cabot produces many lactose-free cheeses.
+Some of our cheeses that contain zero (0) grams of lactose include Cheddar, Light Cheddar, Monterey Jack, Pepper Jack and Muenster.

 The removal of lactose occurs naturally during the cheese making process.
-Please look for the Lactose-Free icon on the packaging of your favorite Cabot cheese products to be sure they are naturally lactose-free.Learn more about Lactose-Free Cheese »
+Please look for the Lactose-Free icon on the packaging of your favorite Cabot cheese products to be sure they are naturally lactose-free cheese.Learn more about Lactose-Free Cheese »

 It’s widely known that dairy products, such as Greek Yogurt, are naturally high in calcium and protein.
 However did you know that Vitamin D—another critical nutrient for healthy bones—is also found in these dairy products?